Igalia/explainers/dictionary-api/README.md

 ## <a name="introduction"></a> Introduction

 The proposed Dictionary APIs enable users to modify the custom dictionary provided by the browser.
 Users can add, remove, and check words in the custom dictionary.
-This feature ensures that the words in the custom dictionary won't be marked as spelling errors by the browser.
+This feature ensures the browser does not mark words in the custom dictionary as spelling errors.

 ## <a name="motivation"></a> Motivation